 Commercial auto insurance helps protect small businesses from liability and physical damage related to the company’s automobiles.
 Whether work vehicles are used to make deliveries, haul equipment, convey clients, or run errands, small businesses need adequate commercial vehicle coverage.

-From company cars and work vans to utility vehicles and box trucks, insuring all of your business vehicles means you may be protected from unexpected incidents that could harm you, your employees, your property, or a third party.
+From company cars and work vans to utility vehicles and box trucks, providing commercial auto coverage for all of your business vehicles means you may be protected from unexpected incidents that could harm you, your employees, your property, or a third party.

 What’s typically covered by commercial auto insurance?